phile21/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Symbolic links - A script that changes owner and group owner of symbolic file

 If only - A script that changes changes the owner of the file only if it is owned bya specified user

+Star wars - A script that will play the StarWars IV episode in the terminal